10 Operations and Analytics

 - Distribution fitting: Leveraging distributions is critical to simulation.
 Learn to think in distributions, not point estimates.
 Distributions are everywhere.

-- Queuing analysis: Queues exist everywhere, from electrical circuits to concession stands.
+- Queuing analysis: Queues exist everywhere from electrical circuits to concession stands.
 Analyzing a queuing system can give you insight into how to improve it.